cdervis/Polly/Docs/docs/introduction.md

     - Android 8.0+ (all ABIs)[^1]
     - Web[^1]

-    [^1]: Android and Web is technically supported, but work is in progress to make the out-of-the-box experience more polished.
+    [^1]: Android and Web is technically supported, but work is in progress to make it available in the game template and the out-of-the-box experience more polished.

-??? note "Compiler Support"
+    ## Compiler Support

     Polly is tested and can be built with the following toolchains: